UbiquityRobotics/ubiquity_main/blog/drafts/Raspberry-Pi-Cam.md

 `raspicam_node` was first run it failed.
 After running the `rpi-update` program it worked for a while.
 As other people tryed to install `raspicam_node`, it simply did not work.
-After much sluething it became clear that the Raspberry Pi foundation had accidently checked in a firmware version that did not work.
+After much sleuthing it became clear that the Raspberry Pi foundation had accidentally checked in a firmware version that did not work.

 Our temporary solution is to use slightly older firmware,